 A family member of active duty military may include a spouse or child, aunts, uncles, grandparents, etc.

 Yes, spouses of deployed military are eligible for Blue Star Museums.
 Just bring your DD Form 1173 ID Card, or DD Form 1173-1 ID Card, for active duty military family members.

 Children under the age of 10 without military ID are welcome to attend with their parents who either hold a Geneva Convention Common Access Card (CAC), a DD Form 1173 ID Card, or a DD Form 1173-1 ID Card.
-And as always, children age 12 and under always receive free admission at the Valdez Museum.

 No, there is no limit on the number of participating museums that eligible parties can visit.

 Museums with free admission are also welcome to join the Blue Star Museums list on the NEA website.